Greatest Movie Series

 Set-pieces: the montage Costume design sequence, the wrestling match, the pursuit of carjacker sequence, the Green Goblin's assault during the Oscorp Industries' World Unity Festival at Times Square, the one-on-one conflict between the Green Goblin and Spider-Man in a burning apartment building, the Queensboro Bridge confrontation, and the final match-up in an abandoned building between Spider-Man and the Green Goblin.

-A new version or reboot of the Stan Lee/Steve Ditko Spider-Man comic book super-hero, with a new director Marc Webb and a new Spider-Man (Andrew Garfield) and love interest Gwen Stacy (Emma Stone), titled The Amazing Spider-Man (in 3-D), debuts in mid-2012.
+A new version or reboot of the Stan Lee/Steve Ditko Spider-Man comic book super-hero, with a new director Marc Webb and a new Spider-Man (Andrew Garfield) and love interest Gwen Stacy (Emma Stone), titled The Amazing Spider-Man (in 3-D), debuted in mid-2012.

 Series-Introduction - Index to All Films | Series-Box Office